prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

     Change keys without having to send a new INI/HIA letter.

   SPR
+    From German "sperren".
 Suspend a subscriber.
 Used when a key compromise is suspected.

   HCS
     Change the subscribers keys (``K_SIG``, ``K_IA`` and ``K_ENC``).